 Sweet Basil is the most popular culinary herb.
 It is a tender annual, aromatic herb.
 This type of tulsi is commonly grown for its spicy aroma and flavor.

 The leaves of this tulsi are big in size.
-This plant can be grown fast in the hot weather, and it is used in the Asian dishes.
+This plant can be grown fast in hot weather, and the leaves and sweet basil powders are used in Asian dishes.

-The essential oil from the tulsi is performed as an excellent skin cleanser, it is perfect for the person who has the oil skin.
-The tulsi oil is used to remove the impurities and dirt that blocks the pores of the skin.
+The essential oil from the tulsi is performed as an excellent skin cleanser, it is perfect for the person who has the oilskin.
+Tulsi oil is used to remove the impurities and dirt that block the pores of the skin.
 Apply the tulsi leaves paste on the face for 20 minutes and wash your face using cold water.

-The antimicrobial, and anti-inflammatory properties of the tulsi leaves helps to protect skin from the formation of acne.
-Tulsi paste is also known as the ailment to heal many diseases.
+The antimicrobial and anti-inflammatory properties of the tulsi leaves help to protect the skin from the formation of acne.
+Tulsi paste is also known as an ailment to heal many diseases.
 The extract from the tulsi leaves helps to cure skin problems and ringworm.

-Some of the physicians are using the tulsi paste as skin ointments and also it is used to treat leucoderma.
-The tulsi is also used to prevent premature ageing and helps to maintain the healthy skin.
+Some of the physicians are using tulsi paste as skin ointments and also it is used to treat leucoderma.
+The tulsi is also used to prevent premature aging and helps to maintain healthy skin.

 The essential oil of the Tulsi helps to fight against the radical damage that protects the cells and DNA structure.

-Tulsi leaves have the two water-soluble flavonoid antioxidants, viceninare, and orientin, it helps to improve the immunity system, protect the DNA and cell structure, and reduce the skin ageing.
+Tulsi leaves have the two water-soluble flavonoid antioxidants, viceninare, and orientin, it helps to improve the immunity system, protect the DNA and cell structure, and reduce skin aging.